top of page

 Conclusion

 If you are likely to be a frequent user of AI denoise in Lightroom, and don't want to go for a long walk whilst waiting for the denoising of a batch of photos, then I would advise using AI enabled dGPUs such as Nvidia RTX40xx series (preferably RTX4060 or better), and maybe AMD Radeon RX7000 series.
-Aside from Apple M series laptops (preferably Pro, Max and Ultra models), I would avoid iGPUs, but things may change for the better in 2025 with more powerful iGPUs for Windows devices expected.
+Aside from Apple M series laptops (preferably Pro, Max and Ultra models), I would avoid iGPUs, more recent iGPUs "may" be OK.
+Things will change for the better in 2025 with more powerful iGPUs for Windows devices expected.

 Links